-Component auditor-An auditor who performs audit work related to a component for purposes of the group audit.
-A component auditor is a part of the engagement team8 for a group audit.
+Component auditor-An auditor who, at the request of the group engagement team, performs work on financial information related to a component for the group audit.

-Component management-Management responsible for a component.
+Component management-Management responsible for the preparation of the financial information of a component.